moshialam/moshialam.github.io/_pages/research.md

 ### Disentangling Demand-side Discrimination from Supply-side Preferences
 with Sitian Liu and Thorstein Koeppl
 (*Administrative datasets obtained.
 RCT design in progress*)
-### Labor Market Policies and Human Capital Accumulation
+### Labor Market Inequality and Collective Bargaining
-with Monica Agarwal, Steven Lehrer and Nuno Souso Pereira
+with Steven Lehrer and Nuno Souso Pereira
 ### Racial Gaps in Wage Growth: Discrimination, Selection and Search Frictions
 (*Administrative datasets obtained.*)
 ### Identification in Models of Discrimination